The Uplands Care Home with Nursing in Shrewsbury

 - Day care

-The Uplands care home is managed by Carey Bloomer, who heads up a team of dedicated, experienced and highly qualified carers and nurses.
+The Uplands care home is managed by Marie George, who heads up a team of dedicated, experienced and highly qualified carers and nurses.
 Each resident will be assigned a Key Worker Care Assistant to help with their individual personal and recreational needs, along with a Named Nurse who will provide support with the resident’s nursing needs.
 We are closely supported by Shrewsbury GPs and Shropshire’s NHS multidisciplinary team, giving you and your loved ones peace of mind during their stay with us, along with aftercare should they return home.

 The Uplands is split into four units – Dorrington and Meole which offer a total of 40 nursing beds for the care of people living with dementia and dementia related illnesses, and Gough and Cory which offer nursing care for 41 people with long-term conditions.